Pawlished believes in training every dog in front of them at the pace and with the tools they require to succeed.

-Your dog must learn both "YES" AND "NO" to be successful.
+We believe your dog must learn both "YES" AND "NO" to be successful in navigating their choices.

 It's only fair to address both sides of the spectrum, so that our dogs clearly know when they are right versus when they are wrong.